zestia/ember-async-tooltips/README.md

 Hello {{@tooltip.data.user.name}}
 ```

-## Prerequisites
+## Animating

-1\.
-It is assumed that all your tooltips will animate in and out.
-For this reason you are _required_ to add the following styles as a minimum.
+If your tooltips need to animate in and out, you can utilise these class names:

 ```css
 .tooltip--showing {